Azure/PSRule.Rules.Azure/docs/en/baselines/Azure.MCSB.v1.md

 ## Controls

-The following rules are included within `Azure.MCSB.v1`.
+The following rules are included within the `Azure.MCSB.v1` baseline.
 This baseline includes a total of 131 rules.

 Name | Synopsis | Severity
 ---- | -------- | --------